 Check out the view from the top of the slag heap on Yubari 360:

 Heading east from Shimizusawa takes us to another valley, and Lake Shuparo.
 Lake Shuparo was created with the construction of the Shuparo Dam, under which the former district of Kashima lies.
 A monument to the Oyubari area – and several important monuments which previously stood in Kashima – have been relocated to higher ground at the side of the lake.
 On our next stop, we will see one of the sites where there was formerly a township within Yubari, but which now lies beneath the lake.

 5. The former town of Kashima and the Oyubari area

-There isn’t much to see, but if we go onto Google Street View, we can find imagery from 2008 of a road that is now at least partially underwater, and can see the final preparations being made to clear buildings and prepare the area for being flooded once dam construction was complete:
+There isn’t much to see, but if we go onto Google Street View, we can find imagery from 2012 of some of the last buildings in the Oyubari area, and can see the final preparations being made to clear buildings and prepare the area for being flooded once dam construction was complete:

 Some video footage of life in the Oyubari area in 1991 remains and has been uploaded online:

 And here is a news report from the mid-1990s, of the last milk delivery in Oyubari before the final residents were moved out:

 As we head back towards central Yubari from Oyubari, we pass through Mianmi-Shuparo and the Nanbu District.
 This is an area of Yubari where the population has decreased significantly, and where residents are now gradually being encouraged to move to newer housing in the core of the city.
 Although there are of course still people who live in this part of Yubari, if we look at the time-lapse function of Google Street View, we can see more and more buildings being cleared